 Henry IV (John Gielgud) assumes the throne of England.
 As it by law belongs to another in the line of succession, the nobles Worcester, Northumberland and Hotspur Percy (Fernando Rey, José Nieto, Norman Rodway) instigate a rebellion.
 Henry worries that his son Prince Hal (Keith Baxter) won’t rally to his side, or that he is unfit to serve — Hal spends all of his time drinking and causing trouble with his rogue friends, under the influence of Falstaff, his corpulent, thoroughly shameless uncle.
 Hal is indeed carousing, whoring and committing robberies with his merry friends, at the inn/brothel of Mistress Quickly (Margaret Rutherford) where the main attraction is the amorous Doll Tearsheet (Jeanne Moreau).
 But when the call comes to defend the crown, he and Falstaff rally for battle.
 Except that the cowardly old Falstaff has no intention of putting himself in harm’s way.

-Chimes at Midnight is just plain directed brilliantly, stem to stern.
+Chimes at Midnight is just plain brilliantly directed, stem to stern.
 Welles focuses on the characters and the lines they speak, and his energizing visuals don’t overpower the simple dramatics.
 He makes a lonely woods, a really ratty inn, and some cavernous castle interiors into extremely exciting places to be.
 The minor characters are neatly sketched, from Hal’s unscrupulous associate Ned Poins (Tony Beckley) to Falstaff’s buddy from the old times, Shallow (Alan Webb).
 As envisioned by Welles, most of the scenes are comedic — Jeanne Moreau behaves like a bawdy bed-warmer, while Margaret Rutherford is charming as the landlady amused (and cheated) by her jovial guest.

 Yet the grand speeches are there, led by John Gielgud.
 The famed actor only needed to know where his light was to deliver orations with the power to make even Welles speechless with respect.
 Welles’s Falstaff is not in every scene, and more than once is an amused bystander while Shallow and Mr. Silence (Walter Chiari) mug and clown as if on The Goon Show.
 Since Falstaff is the butt of quite a few jokes, and is fully aware of his status as a buffoon, he doesn’t hog the spolight.
 Yet his speech about Honor — basically a stack of excuses as to why he leaves fighting to others — makes its point beautifully.

 Welles somehow gets away with making arid Spain stand in for soggy London Town; the walls of Avila that were assaulted in Stanley Kramer’s The Pride and the Passion serve nicely as the view outside the bawdy inn.
 The production never seems cramped.
 Viewers expecting the old, ‘three spear carriers can be made to look like a hundred’ tricks will be impressed by Chimes: for the few scenes where they’re needed, he makes perhaps forty look like 150.
 Mistress Quickly’s inn has no lack of women running about, watching and laughing.
-And for two or three scenes, Welles has at his disposal enough costumed and armored soldiers to pull off an incredibly good battle scene.
-A long line of knights with lances charge to initiate the battle, which instantly becomes a ragged melee of mud-covered fighters bashing and stabbing at each other.
+And Welles has at his disposal enough costumed and armored soldiers to pull off an incredibly good battle scene.
+A long line of knights with lances charges to initiate the battle, which instantly becomes a melee of mud-covered fighters bashing and stabbing at each other.
 Filmed in contrasty B&W on a rain-soaked field, the ‘noble’ knights are just butchers, mangling their foes with knife and mace.
 The handheld camerawork gives an impressionist view of the fighting — which becomes a mess of blurry action and grim details.
 One doesn’t have to make excuses about low budgets, as the battle is better than most anything like it before or since.

 Falstaff is there at the start to wish the troops a hearty send-off, and is there at the finish to make blatantly false claims of victory.
-During the messy mayhem, he’s off hiding in the bushes.
+During the messy mayhem he’s off hiding in the bushes.
 Hal has decided to take his lineage seriously, and faces off with his equally noble adversary, Hotspur.
 It’s a beautiful sword duel because we know the temper of the men fighting.
 Hal is a tearaway who wants to be worthy of his station.
 Hotspur is not at all a villain.
 We’ve seen him part with his lovely wife (Marina Vlady).
 Before the fight he greets Hal in friendship.
 The whole battle could have been avoided, had Hotspur’s cohorts accepted Henry’s offer of forgiveness.
 Falstaff’s words about honor apply to the bigger tragedy as well.
 The story doesn’t allow Hal’s victory to be righteous, just as his father admits (in private) that he’s more or less stolen his crown.

 Actually, some of the ‘theatrical’ scenes in the movie are Welles’ best work.
 I think my mind wandered in high school when the poor English teacher tried to get us excited about ‘scenes within scenes’, where characters stage a play that reveals more about their relationships.
 Hal and Falstaff do this with a makeshift throne and a pot on Falstaff’s head, and it works like gangbusters.
 It shows how they feel about Hal’s father, the king — they make jokes, but actually both fear and revere the man.

 It often seemed that Welles the actor hid behind his stage makeup tricks.
 As Falstaff he’s constantly offering a new side of the crafty old boozehound.
 When we first see him he looks just like the Santa Claus of the 1940’s Coca-Cola ads, with rosy puffed-up cheeks, and a ‘nose like a cherry.’
-Plenty of scenes show Falstaff drunk and goofy, or cozening a landlord with praise to get another drink on credit or cover up being caught in a ridiculous lie.
+Plenty of scenes show Falstaff drunk and goofy, or cozening a landlord with praise to get another drink on credit or to cover being caught in a ridiculous lie.
 Falstaff huffs and puffs for the benefit of the troops, acting as if he were a great warrior.
 He’s incorrigible, trying to take credit for a kill right in front of the man who actually did the fighting.
 Yet we still love the old bastard.
 I sort Welles’ film performances into categories: 1) gaudy, 2) pretty good, 3) great, and 4) what were you thinking when you sculpted that silly nose?
 His Falstaff in Chimes at Midnight has depth and humanity to spare.
 In one scene, his face is so ale-soaked that Doll Tearsheet can shake and rumple it like bread dough, until his eyes point in different directions (top image ↑).

 Chimes at Midnight, aka Falstaff aka Campanadas a medianoche isn’t as magnificent as Citizen Kane nor as flashy as Touch of Evil, but I’d rate it his next-best picture.
 Better yet for film fans, until now it has never been available in a decent transfer, image and audio.
 It’s surely Criterion’s most prestigious, most highly awaited release of the year.